 The best candidates for hair transplant surgery are men who suffer from genetic hair loss or Male Pattern Baldness (MPB), the most common type of hair loss.
 Men with MPB typically experience a receding hairline, hair loss at the crown (the top of the head), or both.
 However, even men with significant levels of hair loss usually have healthy hair at the sides and back of their head.
 This hair is genetically programmed to grow, regardless of whether you're experiencing hair loss elsewhere.

-Only a trained hair tranpslant physician can tell you whether or not you're a good candidate for hair transplant surgery.
-If you'd like to consult with your own physician or dermatologist before meeting with our doctor, we recommend that you review the Questions to ask Your Doctor page.
+Only a trained hair tranpslantation physician can tell you whether or not you're a good candidate for hair transplant surgery.
+If you'd like to consult with your own physician or dermatologist before meeting with our affiliated physicians, we recommend that you review the Questions to ask Your Doctor page.
 During your consultation, a doctor will determine the extent of your hair loss and the amount of hair available in the donor region.
 If you are a good candidate, the physician will make a recommendation about the number of grafts and sessions you'll need, and advise you about the coverage you will be able to achieve.